necromuralist/necromuralist.github.io/posts/processing_test/index.rst

 * to get the sketch to stay in the post (instead of showing up on the bottom of the page), you have to use the div trick -- create a `div` where you want the sketch and give it a unique ID, then set the parent in the sketch (``canvas.parent("get_started")`` in this example).
 I don't really like giving the `div` an `id` in the post and then referring to it in the javascript, but it seems to work.

-* The `windowWidth` isn't actually constraining the width of the sketch the way I thought it would.
-Need to look into that.